 Men and Boys

-Partial and full merit scholarships are available for male dancers ages 12-16 years.
+Some scholarships are available for male dancers ages 12-16 years.
 Dancers interested should apply for admission and will be considered for scholarships at the time of their evaluation class.

 Pre-Professional & Conservatory students participate in two full-length ballet productions and a variety of outreach performances.